wp-plugins/zedity/readme.txt

 2. Activate the Zedity plugin (from your WordPress dashboard)

 == Tutorials ==

-Here are some tutorials to help you get started and learn some usage tips:
+Here are some tutorials to help you get started and learn useful tips:

 **From A to...
 Zedity!
 This tutorial shows you how to get started with Zedity:**
 [youtube http://www.youtube.com/watch?v=wdUkypagojc]